MechanicalRock/mechanicalrock.github.io/_posts/2023-01-27-re-invent-recap-ml.markdown

 # What's AWS Re:invent?

 [AWS Re:Invent](https://reinvent.awsevents.com/) is the biggest tech conference and cloud event of the year.
-A learning conference hosted by AWS where the global cloud community come together to meet, learn and get inspired!
+A learning conference hosted by AWS where the global cloud community come together to meet, learn and get inspired.

 This year for the very first time, I attended the AWS Re:invent conference through the AWS [All Builders Welcome grant](https://reinvent.awsevents.com/community/all-builders-welcome/).
 As a machine learning enthusiast I participated in a few Chalktalk, workshops in ML/AI learning track and obviously tried to not miss the Re:invent Announcement sessions.